 Fewer than half of those who have moved from DLA to PIP have been given more money than they were receiving under DLA

-We have statistics on how people moving from DLA to PIP have been assessed, but they combine the daily living and mobility payments.
+We have older detailed statistics on how people moving from DLA to PIP have been assessed, but they combine the daily living and mobility payments.

 What we can say is that 193,000 people with mental health conditions were re-assessed between October 2013 and October 2016.
 39% were awarded more money, 14% given the same amount, 22% were awarded less money and 25% no longer received the benefit.